 What Are the Markings on Sewing Machine Throat Plates?

 Throat plates are usually marked with closely spaced, grooved lines to the right (and often to the left) of the plate's center.
 The grooves are guidelines for seam allowances of varying width.

-You might find that the grooves are perfectly accurate for some types of sewing, but quilters use a narrow 1/4" seam allowance and shouldn't assume that the plate markings are accurate.
+You might find that the grooves are perfectly accurate for some types of sewing, but quilters use a narrow 1/4-inch seam allowance and shouldn't assume that the plate markings are accurate.
 Even if markings are accurate, it's best to test your seam allowance and create a slightly elevated buffer for fabrics to butt against as they pass through the machine.

-Most quilters prefer to depend on quarter inch presser foots when they make quilts, but even specialized pressure feet must be tested for accuracy.
+Most quilters prefer to depend on 1/4-inch presser feet when they make quilts, but even specialized pressure feet must be tested for accuracy.

-Can I Remove the Sewing Machine Throat Plate?
+Can You Remove the Sewing Machine Throat Plate?

 Throat plates should be removed when it's necessary to clean the area underneath, which tends to become filled with lint as thread and fabric pass through the machine.

 Some sewing machine throat plates must be removed to access the machine's bobbin.
 These plates are generally made in two parts.
 The part that must be removed is easy to click open without loosening a screw.

 Can Throat Plates Cause Problems?

 Make sure the bobbin thread isn't stuck underneath the pieces you are sewing when you begin to sew a seam.
 Pull threads away from the bobbin area to keep the needle and feed dogs from pushing them under the throat plate, where they can cause jams (and sometimes a big swirled glob of thread on the backside of your patchwork).